shivani-1508444/shivani-1508444/README.md

 ## 👩🏻‍💻 About Me
 Highly motivated **MERN Stack Developer** and Computer Science Student with a passion for building scalable, responsive, and user-friendly web applications from frontend to backend.

-- 🌱 **I’m currently learning:** Next.js, TypeScript, and Advanced System Design.
+- 🌱 **I'm currently learning:** Next.js, TypeScript, and Advanced System Design.
-- 👯 **I’m looking to collaborate on:** Open-source projects and MERN stack applications.
+- 👯 **I'm looking to collaborate on:** Open-source projects and MERN stack applications.
 - 💬 **Ask me about:** React.js, Node.js, Express, MongoDB, and UI/UX design.
 - 📫 **How to reach me:** [dp6246012@gmail.com](mailto:dp6246012@gmail.com)